15 Expert Tips for Managing Flight Cancellations Like a Pro

 Just as you can proactively rebook your flights you can also take charge of your hotel accommodations.
 If a flight is canceled due to mechanical issues, the airline might offer to book a hotel for you.
 However, this often involves waiting for them to make arrangements and staying in whichever hotel they choose.

 There will be times when none of these strategies work and you might not have access to a lounge, a nice hotel or even food.
-It seems my daughter had everything go wrong when she was stuck those 36 hours at DFW.
+It seems my daughter had everything go wrong when she was stuck those 36 hours at DFW airport.
 She arrived just as the airport restaurants were closing on her late night flight.
 Even though Frontier handed out meal vouchers, there was no where to use them.

-11. Have Cash on Hand
+11. Have Some Cash on Hand

 12. Use a Carry-On

-13. Know the Airport Layout
+13. Know the Airport’s Layout

-14. Purchase Travel Insurance
+14. Always Purchase Travel Insurance

 15. Contact the Department of Transportation